Mo-Fr 8.00 am - 12.00 am and 1.00 pm - 5.00 pm

 When will I receive my test results?

-You will receive the test results 21 days after providing your blood sample.
+You will receive the test results 21 business days after providing your blood sample.

 What results can I expect from the GeneSafe Complete test?